 - Do your chores.
 As you well know, having a home means there’s always things that need your attention.
 This season has some really important chores to get done so you can keep your home heated as efficiently and affordably as possible.
 At a minimum, clean or replace the air filters in your heating system, and clean up fallen debris and leaves from outside equipment.
 The best option is to schedule an annual maintenance service for your heating system, which could include extra measures like verifying air flow, inspecting electrical components, lubricating parts, and ensuring accurate thermostat operation.
 Call a Tacoma Power Participating Contractor to get started.

-- Rid your home of phantom energy ghosts.
-It’s not just on Halloween that phantom energy vampires lurk in your home.
+- Rid your home of vampires.
+It’s not just Halloween night that phantom energy vampires lurk in your home.
 Many electronic components and devices use energy even when they appear to be turned off.
 This is often referred to as “phantom” or “vampire” use.
 Try plugging your electronics into a power strip, and then you can easily switch the strip off at night or while you are gone.

 - Decorate in style.
 Just so you know, LED lights are cool and incandescent lights are not.
 As you decorate for the upcoming seasons and holidays, use light strings and other décor items made with LED lights.
 You’ll save money and electricity, and maybe even outshine your neighbors with the best decorated home on the block.

-- Plan early to keep your house cool for less next summer.
-Plant a tree now and let the rain keep it watered so you can enjoy free heat reprieve next summer.
-A shade tree will lower your house temp with each year of growth.
-Get a coupon from TPU and the City of Tacoma for a hefty discount on shade trees from local nurseries.
+- Release your inner tree hugger.
+Plant trees now to let the fall rains help establish their root systems.
+A shade tree will lower your house temp with each year of growth and reduce your cooling costs.
+Apply for a $30 coupon from TPU and the City of Tacoma for a discount on share trees from local nurseries.

-You’ve got this!
-If you’re ready to make your home even more energy efficient, check out this full list of home improvements we’ll help you pay for with a loan or rebate.
+If you’re ready to make your home even more efficient and comfortable, check out all the home improvements we’ll help you pay for.

-- Check, twist and replace.
+- Become a leak detective.
+Find water leaks or breaks with these simple sleuthing tips.
 Check for dripping faucets and showerheads, and listen for running toilets, then twist and tighten to fix leaks.
+Look for soggy soil and puddles around sprinkler heads connected to hoses and when turning on automatic irrigation systems.
 Replace old fixtures with WaterSense-labeled models, which can use 20% less water.
-A single dripping faucet can waste more than 3,000 gallons a year.